dlr-eoc/ukis-frontend-libraries/projects/core-ui/schematics/README.md

 to unlink use
-`npm unlink $PATH_TO_SCHEMATIC_PROJECT` // this unfortunately do not remove the full link so do `npm uninstall @ukis/core-ui -g` // this leaves an empty folder @ukis in the global directory so remove it later if not needed
+`npm unlink $PATH_TO_SCHEMATIC_PROJECT` (`npm unlink ../frontend-libraries/dist/core-ui`) // this unfortunately do not remove the full link so do
+`npm uninstall @ukis/core-ui -g` // this leaves an empty folder @ukis in the global directory (.../AppData/Roaming/npm/node_modules) so remove it later if not needed